 Higher-order, more explicit, cooperative morality emerges around 7 (Piaget, 1932).
 Each child now tries to win, to dominate the hierarchy of game achievement.
 At first glance, this appears competitive.
 However, all disagreements about the game have to be resolved before any attempt to play, let alone win, can begin, and all striving must remain civilized enough that the game can continue.
 Even these more complex play forms emerge procedurally, rather than explicitly.
 If the playing children are separated, and interviewed individually, they give disparate accounts of the emergent game's "rules."
 They still need the information provided by the others' presence to maintain the game.
 Once a game becomes, a regular occurrence, however, it can be explicitly codified.
-Then the patterns that constitute the game, and the explicit description of the game, come into alignment.
+Then patterns that constitute the game, and the explicit description of the game, come into alignment.
 The children map their own socially-modified sensorimotor outputs, and become conscious players (Piaget, 1932), able to inhabit fictional, social, dramatic worlds (highly abstracted and communal MAP schema).
 It is the ability to establish these joint schemas that allows for the modulation of motivation and emotion toward some shared end.
 In a good game, there are many opportunities for joint gain.
-There is no need to be predatory or defensive, so there is little need for violence.
+There is no need to be predatory, or defensive, so there is little need for violence.
 Well-socialized adults add their opinions to the process, insisting that the players' play fair, and act as good sports: "How you play the game is more important than whether you win or lose."
-The adults know, implicitly, that life is a sequence of games, and that those who play properly during a given game become the popular players of many games, benefitting cumulatively from playing each.
+The adults know, implicitly, that life is a sequence of games, and that those who play properly to the cues of the subordinate, if it wishes to keep playing.
+Such modulation lays the foundation for the higher-order morality keeping aggression and other potentially antisocial schema properly regulated - even among rats.

+during a given game become the popular players of many games, and benefit cumulatively from playing each.
 Thus, a vital form of meta-morality emerges: the best player is he who is invited to play the most games.
 Sacrificing a future invitation for present victory is a counterproductive long-term strategy.